 Minor, Africana Studies: Curriculum

 The Africana Studies Minor is an interdisciplinary, joint minor program shared between Northwestern University in Qatar and Georgetown University in Qatar.
-Although foregrounding continental perspectives, Africana studies also includes African diasporic studies, whether in an American, European, or Asian context, as a welcome reminder that debates surrounding African identity have often been argued in minority settings.
-Furthermore, Africana studies includes North Africa alongside the study of sub-Saharan Africa and the African diaspora, as questions of race, religion, ethnicity, and language often need re-theorizing when centered in the rich diversity of the African continent.
+Although foregrounding continental perspectives, Africana studies also includes African diasporic studies, including American, European, Asian, Middle Eastern and Gulf contexts.
+The Africana studies minor includes North Africa alongside the study of Sub-Saharan Africa and the African diaspora, centering questions of race, religion, ethnicity, politics, and language, showcasing the diversity of the African continent and beyond.

 Requirements for Completion of the Minor